jlhood/jlhood.github.io/_posts/2017-05-01-dont-worry-about-failure.md

 tags: ['career','motivation']
 ---

 A member of a team I've been mentoring recently confided in me that he had decided it was time to move on and try working on another team.
-Amazon has a very friendly culture towards tranferring internally between teams, so of course this wasn't a problem.
+Amazon has a very friendly culture towards transferring internally between teams, so of course this wasn't a problem.
 He had identified two potential teams and wanted my help choosing between them.

 Team 1 is in a high-profile area, working on cutting edge technology that is pushing the field forward.
 It would be challenging and he would have a lot of responsibility and big projects to lead.
 Team 2 is a team in a well-established space with a more incremental charter.
 Team 2's manager didn't have a specific big project in mind for him and he would start out with smaller tasks and go from there.